csommerl/js120/109_explanations.md

 When dealing with objects (including arrays), JavaScript **passes by value of the reference**.
 In the context of when a variable is used to pass an object as an argument to a function, this means that operations within the function that mutate the argument will mutate the object referenced by the original variable.

-This is because what is passed to initialize the parameter is a reference to the object.
+This is because what is passed to initialize the parameter is a reference to the object (namely, a memory address).
 This means that the parameter and the variable used for passing an argument point to the very same object.

 Consequently, changes to the object referenced by either are changes to the object referenced by the other, since they are the same object.